Guzman College of Science and Technology

 Guzman College of Science and Technology is one of the institutions founded by Don Zacarias P. De Guzman in 1947.
-It is a pioneering vocational college in Manila, the Philippines.
+It is a vocational college in Manila, the Philippines.
 Don Zacarias began the college out of sympathy for unemployed individuals who needed work after the devastation of World War II.
 Louie De Guzman, former head of Guzman College and son of Don Zacarias, has stated that the school has gained enough renown that "leading politicians would be invited on graduation to challenge the graduates."

 History

 Founding and first courses (1940s and 1950s)

 In its earliest days, the Guzman Education System was established on 11 October 1947 when Don Zacarias P. De Guzman founded the "Safe Driving Institute" at Recto Avenue in Manila with eight students.
 It was soon relocated to a small building in front of the Central Market in less than a year.
 The school name was renamed to "International Automotive and Diesel Institute" in 1949 to reflect the short-term vocational technical courses.
 In 1950, Don Zacarias established the Guzman Institute of Technology.
 Soon after, he opened the Guzman Institute of Fashion which was created to meet the growing social life of the Filipinos in the post-war era.